 The VacuMaid GV50PRO

-The VacuMaid is a commercial-level quality machine.
+The VacuMaid GV50PRO is a commercial-level quality machine that comes with a massive 50 ft. hose.
 It’s missing only the wheels to make it a garage vac, so long as you supplement it with the wet pickup accessory kit.
 It feels like a whole-house vacuum.
 Lindsay Mfg. makes whole-house vacuums and the VacuMaid.

 The Hoover GUV L2310